-Carlee Russell sent several bizarre tweets before disappearing
+Carlee Russell sent several bizarre tweets before fake ‘disappearance’

-Carlee Russell sent a series of tweets that shed light on her state of mind prior to her disappearance
+Carlee Russell sent a series of tweets that shed light on her state of mind prior to her false claims she was abducted

-Before 25-year-old Carlee Russell disappeared for a mysterious 49 hours, she posted a series of bizarre tweets.
+Before 25-year-old Carlee Russell went missing for a mysterious 49 hours – a disappearance, she admitted on Monday, that was staged – she posted a series of bizarre tweets.

-On the day she went missing on 13 July, she tweeted at 8.55pm: “today was a GREAT day God be looking out im telling you!!”
+On the day she went “missing” on 13 July, she tweeted at 8.55pm: “today was a GREAT day God be looking out im telling you!!”

 One minute later, Ms Russell wrote: “someone to tell you ‘i love you’ and don’t got a reason.”